ericwastaken/rw_trelloreport/README.md

 - **empty_list_placeholder** is output when a list has no cards.
 - **card_fields_search** is similar to **card_fields**, these are the fields that will be available in search results.
 - **card_output_format_search** is similar to **card_output_format**, these is the format that will be used in search results.
+- **search_query_header_prefix** used in searches, to give a title to each "query".
+The string in this property is prepended to the Query statement in the report only.
 - **output** is used to control the type of output you want.
 It is further described below.

 ### Configuring the lists to show